The Real Vietnam

 He wanted to show us the best of his country and particularly Ha Giang province with everything it had to offer.
 We think he succeeded in more ways than one.

-This trip had class written all over it, from planning the holiday with Audley, to the guide and support on the ground.
+This trip had class written all over it, from planning the vacation with Audley, to the guide and support on the ground.
 Put simply Ha Giang was the hidden Vietnam uncovered and eight stunning days.

 Find out more about tailor-made trips to Vietnam